 I work in a church office.
-And while we have a good number of ladies on our staff, we have a huge amount of dudes.
-And basic math tells you that lots of dudes = lots of mess.
+And if you’ve ever worked in a church office, you know that cleanliness is not always next godliness.
 Not to be too judgmental, but there are days when “looks like a frat house” would actually be a nice description of our office’s cleanliness.
 Messy desks, cluttered bookshelves, bathrooms with bacteria so big you could rope ’em up and ride ’em in a rodeo.

 So a few weeks ago, the – ahem – neatniks on our team took some action.
 We developed a quick and dirty guide (pardon the pun) to keeping things clean around the office.

 Why is that important?
 Is it because we like mandating regulations and ruling with an iron fist, crushing anyone who dares to violate?
 Well, yes.
 (Who doesn’t?)
 But more than that, it’s because we believe that a First Impressions culture has to start with the leaders.
 And if we can’t pick up after ourselves, we can never expect volunteers to help us keep a clean facility and therefore be ready to welcome company on the weekend.